 …Because you take more medication than I do.
 I have just weaned myself off amitriptyline for the second time.
 Last spring, I was on no medication at all and my pain levels told me that I immediately needed to be back on all my previous drugs, so by summer, I was taking around eight tablets a day.
 Now I’m only taking around 3 a day.
 The thing about medication for TN, that I have found for me anyway, is that it only helps with the pain, it never actually takes the pain completely away.. or everyone would be on it!
 I’m sure at some point, I’ll be back on eight tablets a day.
 Hopefully I’ll be on nothing again one day!

 ..Because you can’t work.
 I’ve only had a few sick days in my life, because I have the type of office job where I can drag myself in even if I look like I’m on death’s door and I can get away with barely functioning when needed.
 I’d be in pain at home and I’ll be in pain at work.
 That’s all there is to it for me.

 ..Because you’ve had it longer than I have.
-I’ve had TN for almost three years, but I can safely say that the absolute worst pain I’ve ever been in (or could ever imagine!) was right at the very start, when I’d had it for about 3 days.
+I’ve only had TN since 2015, but I can safely say that the absolute worst pain I’ve ever been in (or could ever imagine!) was right at the very start, when I’d had it for about 3 days.
 That pain might be nothing compared to what someone else experiences daily.